Overview of Polycythemia Vera

 These gene mutations, which involve the Janus kinase 2 (JAK2) gene, are identified in almost all people with polycythemia vera.
 JAK2 mutations are thought to contribute to the growth of polycythemia vera and some other myeloproliferative neoplasms, but the exact role of this gene continues to be studied.

 Bone marrow assessment is encouraged, in order to distinguish PV from JAK2-mutated ET and obtain cytogenetic information, which is also prognostically relevant.

 Another common characteristic of polycythemia vera is lower-than-normal blood levels of a protein known as erythropoietin.
 People with polycythemia may also have elevated levels of platelets and/or white blood cells.

 Treatment of Polycythemia Vera

-Treatment of polycythemia vera can improve symptoms and reduce the risk of complications.
-Choice of treatment depends in part on a patient’s risk of blood clots and the discomfort of symptoms., Patients who are older or who have history of blood clots are considered high-risk and may require more extensive treatment than patients who are low-risk.
+Treatment of polycythemia vera can improve symptoms, reduce the risk of complications and prolong survival.
+Individuals with PV under current treatment survive on average 14-15 years.
+Choice of treatment depends in part on a patient’s risk of blood clots and the discomfort of symptoms.(2,3,4) Patients who are older or who have history of blood clots are considered high-risk and may require more extensive treatment than patients who are low-risk.
 Treatment of low-risk patients often involves phlebotomy (removal of some blood) and low-dose aspirin.